-Now a private house set in relatively secluded grounds of over an acre, Harvest House was built in 1912, by the local architect William Ravenscroft, to replace the original Vicarage, and sold by the church in 1986.
-A large house by today’s standards, it is ideally suited to its new role of a luxury B & B.
+Now a private house set in relatively secluded grounds of over an acre, Harvest House was built in 1921, by the local architect William Ravenscroft, to replace the original Vicarage, and sold by the church in 1986.
+A large house by today’s standards, it is ideally suited to its current role of a luxury B & B.

 For you, our guests, this means freedom of space, a bespoke sitting room, a breakfast room with individual tables, the choice of bedrooms, even a two room suite.
 Secure ample gated parking, grounds to enjoy in fine weather.
 Views to die for.
 In all a B and B offering all you might have at home and perhaps more.

 From the young professionals to the seasoned traveller; the honeymoon couple, to the ruby wedding celebrants; the classic car enthusiasts.

 - We offer ample secure gated parking and Jon is a 356 porsche specialist so technical support is often available.

 - The bird watcher (the acclaimed Pennington Marshes are a mile away).

 - Cyclists and walkers (250yds from the nearest footpath network).